 Enjoys Family Time

 British Shorthairs enjoy being around their family and like to sit nearby, especially during quiet family moments.
+They aslo like to sit quietly even in noise.

 Respects Personal Space